Welcome to my most popular blog post. Looks like battery health/life is a big concern amongst my readers!

 Conclusions I can make so far: the range is still healthy at 125 miles in winter and 150 miles in spring; the battery seems to be accepting more than the nominal 28kWh.

 It’s also worth mentioning that some manufacturers quote gross battery capacity (Nissan, Tesla), others net, or useable capacity (Hyundai).
-Personally I think battery capacity as a nameplate figure is misleading, it’s like quoting fuel tank size.
+Personally I think gross battery capacity as a nameplate figure is misleading, it’s like quoting fuel tank size.
 There’s much more to consider with EVs than just the fuel tank size!